 The strategy meeting should take into account the possibility of the child being born before the conference and a contingency plan agreed.

-‘Initial child protection conferences Following section 47 enquiries, an initial child protection conference brings together family members (and the child where appropriate), with the supporters, advocates and professionals most involved with the child and family, to make decisions about the child’s future safety, health and development.
-If concerns relate to an unborn child, consideration should be given as to whether to hold a child protection conference prior to the child’s birth.’
+Initial child protection conferences may follow a section 47 enquiry.
+An initial child protection conference brings together family members with the supporters, advocates and professionals most involved with the family, to make decisions about the unborn baby’s future safety, health and development.
+If concerns relate to an unborn child, a child protection conference prior to the birth of the baby should be held.

-The Child Protection Conference should be held as soon after 30 weeks as possible and arranged at a time and place that facilitates attendance by the family and professionals.
+The Child Protection Conference should be held as soon after 24 weeks as possible and arranged at a time and place that facilitates attendance by the family and professionals.
 An earlier conference should be considered for multiple births or pregnancies where there are complications likely to result in early delivery.

 All professionals should give high priority to attendance at pre-birth conferences if requested and must provide a report.
 If attendance is not possible, they should ensure that another professional from their agency takes the relevant information or that the information is presented to the Chair of the conference in report form.
 The conference may not be viable if relevant professionals are not present.

-11.1 The Plan
+6.1 The Child Protection Plan

-A child protection plan should be made in the conference if the concerns are substantiated and there is reason to suspect that the unborn baby may be suffering or likely to suffer Significant Harm.
+A child protection plan should be made in the initial child protection conference if the concerns are substantiated and there is reason to suspect that the unborn baby may be suffering or likely to suffer significant harm.
 The plan must consider the immediate safety needs of the child once it is born as well as future needs and details of any further assessments required.
-This plan will also seek to promote the child(rens) welfare.
+This plan will also seek to promote the child/ren’s welfare.
 The plan must not specify the length of time that the baby will remain in hospital.
 A core group will ensure the child protection plan is adhered to and a review child protection conference will take place after 3 months.

 All practitioners at every contact with the family and baby should review the risk to the baby and;